 The important thing to remember is that promotions shift frequently, so it is worth looking at what is being offered when the intent is to place a wager, in order to see if a promotion will offer any edge.

-Switching over to racing, we were glad to see that Palmerbet offers separate sections for Thoroughbreds, Greyhounds and Harness.
+Ad for racing, we were glad to see that Palmerbet offers separate sections for Thoroughbreds, Greyhounds and Harness.
 Some bookmakers cram all three codes onto one page.

 We observed all the domestic tracks with upcoming meetings displayed prominently.
 Underneath, we saw international meetings.